abtinshahidi/abtinshahidi.github.io/notebooks/week3.md

     return simulation
 ```

-### Now let's make a random walker which can move along differnt angles.
+### Now let's make a random walker which can move along different angles.

 ```python